PayString/rfcs/payid/src/spec/payid-discovery.md

-   This document specifies two modes of PayID discovery: one using Webfinger [RFC7033][] to resolve a corresponding PayID Discovery URL from a PayID using an automated fashion.
+   This document specifies two modes of PayID discovery: one using Webfinger [RFC7033][] to resolve a corresponding PayID Discovery URL from a PayID using an interactive fashion.
 The second modes uses a manual, fallback mechanism to assemble a PayID Discovery URL from a PayID by-hand.

-   In 'automated' mode, a PayID can be presented to a service endpoint that supports PayID Discovery.
+   In 'interactive' mode, a PayID can be presented to a service endpoint that supports PayID Discovery.
 The resource returns a Webfinger-compliant JavaScript Object Notation (JSON) [RFC4627][] object that can be used to perform PayID Discovery as defined in section 4.1 of this document.

-   Conversely, in "manual" mode, a PayID can be decomposed into a URL, without any intermediate server interaction, by simply transposing portions of a PayID URI into a URL format.
+   Conversely, in "fallback" mode, a PayID can be decomposed into a URL, without any intermediate server interaction, by simply transposing portions of a PayID URI into a URL format.
 This procedure is defined in section 4.2 of this document.

-   It should be noted that "manual" mode does not allow divergence between the string characters in a PayID URI and any corresponding URL.
-Conversely, "automated" mode does allow such divergence, and is thus more powerful.
-For example, in "manual" mode, the PayID 'alice$example.com' MUST always map to the URL 'https://example.com/alice', whereas in "automated" mode that same PayID URI can map to any arbitrary URL structure determined buy the service provider, such as 'https://example.com/users/alice'.
+   It should be noted that "fallback" mode does not allow divergence between the string characters in a PayID URI and any corresponding URL.
+Conversely, "interactive" mode does allow such divergence, and is thus more powerful.
+For example, in "fallback" mode, the PayID 'alice$example.com' MUST always map to the URL 'https://example.com/alice', whereas in "interactive" mode that same PayID URI can map to any arbitrary URL structure determined buy the service provider, such as 'https://example.com/users/alice'.